pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 1. **Package the code**

-    Use the cloud-function Maven profile for proper packaging:
+    Build only the Cloud Function module (which also compiles its shared dependencies) to verify the sources locally:

     ```bash
-    ./mvnw clean package -DskipTests -Pcloud-function
+    ./mvnw -pl function -am clean package -DskipTests
     ```

 2. **Create a runtime service account**